breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 → (   F                  )     [D2]
 ```

 We have now reached a terminal, and can recurse no further.
-Unlike its typed cousin, the untyped λ-calculus *not* strongly normalizing and thus not guaranteed to converge.
+Unlike its typed cousin, the untyped λ-calculus is *not* strongly normalizing and thus not guaranteed to converge.
 If it were convergent, it would not be Turing complete.

 ## Cellular automata